jessisec/ctf-writeups/HackTheBox/Valentine/Writeup.md

 hype@Valentine:~$ whoami
 hype
 ~~~
 Excellent, I can go ahead and easily capture the user.txt flag in /home/hype/desktop.
-Time to do some file browsing for further enumeration as the user this type.
+Time to do some file browsing for further enumeration as the user this time.
 ### File Browsing
 I browsed the directories for anything interesting and checked which groups this user belongs to.
 ~~~Bash